-John Larkin, Pagero Ireland Country Manager and media industry specialist explains why organisations should “bother” about e-invoicing and outlines a step by step approach to e-invoice adoption.
+John Larkin, Pagero Ireland Country Manager and media industry specialist explains why organisations should “bother” about e-invoicing, why an e-invoicing policy is important and outlines a step by step approach to e-invoice adoption.

 E-invoicing a means to reduce costs and increase productivity

 The current economic climate increases pressure on businesses, both public and private, to cut costs and increase efficiencies.
 Organisations are focused on lowering administrative costs while increasing accuracy, compliance and control.

 By introducing an e-invoicing policy, organisations can reduce costs and increase productivity at the same time, as they can reduce time consuming manual work and pay more attention to control and business strategy.

 A genuine e-invoice is an invoice that is issued, received and processed electronically.
 It is digital from its creation in the finance system by the issuer until it is received, processed and archived by the recipient in theirs.